 Prior to joining MasterCard, Marion was the CEO of VocaLink, she held this role from 2002 and her leadership transformed VocaLink from a domestic back-office payments supplier, to a commercial international transactions specialist offering multiple services.

-Prior to joining Telefonica, Neil was Head of Payments Strategy and Transformation at Nationwide Building Society, where his scope of responsibility included group strategy, payments subject matter expertise and consultancy, third party supplier management, payments risk and transformation delivery for electronic payments, cards, cash and cheques.
+Prior to joining Telefonica, Neil was Head of Payments Strategy and Transformation at Nationwide, which included responsibility for group strategy, consultancy, payments risk and change for all payment services.

 Norman is responsible for operations including payments; process improvement, organisational structure and productivity, cost management and procurement.